Hello, in this post we will discuss on Form GST ITC-04 i.e., Job work under GST.

 Goods received back from a job worker or sent out from the business place of job-work

-The details of goods received back from the job work will be mentioned here.
-The goods may be received by the principal or sent to another job worker directly from the first job worker’s place of business.
+The details of goods received back from the job work are provided in this part.
+The principal can receive the goods or send them to another job worker directly from the first job worker’s place of business.

-This ends the post on GST ITC-04.
-Let us know your opinion by commenting below.
+With that, we come to an end of this post on GST ITC-04.
+Let us know your opinions by commenting below.